rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals/search.md

 `FILTER_CRATE` can be left out (equivalent to searching "all crates"), but you have to specify `EXPECTED` or `PARSED`.

+By default, the test fails if any of the expected results are missing, or if the results don't appear in the specified order.
+The actual search results may, however, include results that aren't in the test.
-Additionally, the following magic comments are supported.
+To override this, specify any of the following magic comments.
 Put them on their own line, without indenting.

 * `// exact-check`: If search results appear that aren't part of the test case, then fail.
-By default, the test case will tolerate the engine returning more results than specified.
-* `// ignore-order`: By default, the entries in the test case must have a matching order in the results.
-Setting this option allows you to test filtering without also testing ranking, if you expect a test to be sensitive to minor scoring changes.
+* `// ignore-order`: Allow search results to appear in any order.
 * `// should-fail`: Used to write negative tests.

 Standard library tests usually shouldn't specify `// exact-check`, since we